FrankiePower/UniswapV3Pool-Contract-Audit/README.md

 This interface, IUniswapV3MintCallback, defines a callback function that must be implemented by any contract that interacts with the Uniswap V3 pool's mint function.

-Key Function:

 uniswapV3MintCallback:
 This function is called after a successful mint operation.
 It takes three parameters:
 amount0Owed: The amount of token0 owed to the pool.
 amount1Owed: The amount of token1 owed to the pool.
 data: Any arbitrary data passed through by the caller.
 The callback contract is responsible for transferring the owed tokens to the pool.

 Purpose of the Callback: